-Abstract: We study how regional shocks spill over across counties and states through intra-firm spatial networks of multi-market firms, and discuss how they reshape household welfare across local markets.
-We construct a detailed micro-data that combines barcode-region-level prices and quantities with their producer-level information and regional house prices.
-Exploiting a sharp differential drop in regional house prices in 2007-09 and variation in firms' initial exposure to these local markets, we show that a firm's local sales decrease in response to not only the direct negative local demand shock but also the indirect negative local demand shocks originating from its other markets.
-In particular, such an intra-firm spillover effect is mostly attributed to the extensive margin response of local sales from product creation and destruction, while the direct local shock solely affects the intensive margin from continuing products.
-We show that such an extensive margin response arises due to synchronized product replacements across many markets by the firm, as newly introduced products have lower values-sales per product, unit price, and organic sales shares-relative to destroyed products.
-To discuss the distributional implications of our findings, we develop a multi-region model with endogenous quality adjustments by firms that reflect product replacements.
-In the model, producers that face negative demand shocks downgrade their product quality due to (i) the scale effect and (ii) the nonhomothetic preferences.
-And in doing so, they replace products in multiple markets simultaneously, including in markets that did not face direct shock, generating intra-firm spillover.
+Abstract: We study how regional shocks spill over across counties and states through intra-firm spatial networks of multi-market firms, and discuss how they reshape households' welfare across local markets.
+We construct a detailed micro-data combining barcode-region level prices and quantities with their producer-level information and regional house prices.
+Exploiting a sharp differential drop in regional house prices in 2007-09 and a variation in firms' initial exposure to these local markets, we show that a firm's local sales decrease in response to not only the direct negative local demand shock but also the average negative local demand shock originating from the firm's other markets.
+In particular, such intra-firm spillover effect is mostly attributed to the extensive margin response from product creation and destruction, while the direct local shock solely affects the intensive margin from continuing products.
+We show that such extensive margin response arises due to synchronized product replacements across many markets within firms, as newly introduced products have lower values sales per product, unit price, and organic sales shares-relative to destroyed products.
+To discuss aggregate implications of our findings, we develop a multi-region model with firms' endogenous quality adjustments that reflect product replacements.
+In the model, producers facing negative demand shocks downgrade their product quality due to (i) the scale effect and (ii) the nonhomothetic preferences.
+And in doing so, they replace products in multiple markets simultaneously including a market that did not face direct shock, generating intra-firm spillover.
 Through the counterfactual analysis using the estimated model, we show that the identified intra-firm spillover serves as a redistributive mechanism across local markets and mitigates the quality-adjusted regional consumption inequality by 8% to 29%.